 Bipolar Disorder’s ICD 10 definition says, “A disorder characterized by two or more episodes in which the patient's mood and activity levels are significantly disturbed, this disturbance consisting on some occasions of an elevation of mood and increased energy and activity (hypomania or mania) and others of a lowering of mood and decreased energy and activity (depression).”

-Bipolar Disorder is a serious mental disorder.
+Bipolar Disorder is a serious mental health disorder.
 Diagnosis in early stages followed by treatment can help tackle the symptoms and allow a patient to lead a balanced life.
 There are two types which include Bipolar I disorder and Bipolar ii disorder.

 Yet about 60 percent of the patients are misdiagnosed in the early stages, as few symptoms are identical to other conditions.
 The experience and symptoms can be different for each individual and need a different approach for an effective treatment.

-Hence, it is necessary to encourage patients to speak their mind for accurate diagnosis and discuss possible treatment options.
+Hence, it is necessary to encourage patients to speak their minds for accurate diagnosis and discuss possible treatment options.